-The Company has identified its federal tax return and its state tax return in California as major tax jurisdictions.
+The Company has identified its federal tax return and its state tax returns in California and Georgia as major tax jurisdictions.
 The Company also filed tax returns in foreign jurisdictions, principally Mexico and The Netherlands.
-The Company's evaluation of uncertain tax matters was performed for tax years ended through March 31, 2020.
-Generally, the Company is subject to audit for the years ended March 31, 2019, 2018 and 2017 and may be subject to audit for amounts relating to net operating loss carryforwards generated in periods prior to March 31, 2019.
-The Company has elected to retain its existing accounting policy with respect to the treatment of interest and penalties attributable to income taxes, and continues to reflect interest and penalties attributable to income taxes, to the extent they arise, as a component of its income tax provision or benefit as well as its outstanding income tax assets and liabilities.
-The Company believes that its income tax positions and deductions would be sustained on audit and does not anticipate any adjustments, other than those identified above that would result in a material change to its financial position.
+The Company does not consider itself indefinitely invested in its foreign subsidiaries.
+The Company has accrued taxes, where necessary, related to the U.S. investment and intercompany transactions between the parties.
+The Company's evaluation of uncertain tax matters was performed for tax years ended through March 31, 2021.
+Generally, the Company is subject to audit for the years ended March 31, 2020, 2019 and 2018 and may be subject to audit for amounts relating to net operating loss carryforwards generated in periods prior to March 31, 2020.
+The Company has elected to retain its existing accounting policy with respect to the treatment of interest and penalties attributable to income taxes, and continues to reflect interest and penalties attributable to income tax positions and deductions would be sustained on audit and does not anticipate any adjustments, other than those identified above that would result in a material change to its financial position.